Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> Does not appear esp8266ap in smartphone.

-Maybe it is successfully connected at the [**first WiFi.begin**](lsbegin.md#autoconnectbegin-logic-sequence).
+Maybe it is successfully connected at the [**1st-WiFi.begin**](lsbegin.md#autoconnectbegin-logic-sequence).
 ESP8266 remembers the last SSID successfully connected and will use at the next.
 It means SoftAP will only start up when the first *WiFi.begin()* fails.

 The saved SSID would be cleared by  *WiFi.disconnect()* with WIFI_STA mode.
 If you do not want automatic reconnection, you can erase the memorized SSID with the following simple sketch.